Skip to Content

 Have you had medical or dental treatment in Tijuana?
 Comment below with your experience!
 I’m interested to hear about it.

-Have you traveled to Mexico for healthcare?
+Have you traveled to Mexico for the purpose of medical tourism?
 Share your experience in the comments below!

 More Tijuana Guides from Where The Road Forks